-Current Students: Submit application for departmental teaching assistantships by late January for the following academic year.
+Current Students: Submit application for departmental teaching assistantships by late January for the following academic year to the Graduate Coordinator.

-Prospective Students: If you are applying to our Ph.D. program and submit your application materials by the priority application deadline established for fall, you will be considered for an assistantship in conjunction with being considered for admission.
+Prospective Students: If you are applying to our Ph.D. program and submit your application materials by the priority application (January 10th) deadline established for fall semester, you will be considered for an assistantship in conjunction with being considered for admission.

 Internal department funding is typically reserved for Ph.D. students.
 Various university offices hire Graduate Assistantship positions, such as the Women’s Resource Center, Center of Community Standards, Health & Wellness Services, Multicultural Student Centers, Center for Civic Engagement, Admissions Office, Office of Financial Aid, etc. See handout here with additional information.
 To inquire about any positions, you will need to reach out to these offices directly.
 Some offices may require a cover letter and a resume.

 Graders: When funds allow DCJC hires a number of M.A. students who assist instructors with undergraduate course grading.
 Graders are assigned to support individual courses and are paid a set amount for a set number of hours.
 These positions are compensated at an hourly wage and do not include benefits or a tuition waiver.
 If M.A. students already have a graduate assistantship, they can only work up to 5 hours in addition to the 20 hours a week from their priority assistantship.